csubich/subich_mwr_instabilities_2021/Readme.md

-# Instabilities in the shallow-water system with semi-Lagrangian advection
+# Instabilities in the shallow-water system with a semi-Lagrangian, time-centered discretization

 ** Figure generating scripts **

-Christopher Subich, March 2021
+Christopher Subich, July 2021

 This repository contains the scripts necessary to regenerate the figures and data used in the above-titled paper, submitted to Monthly Weather Review in March 2021.